skcin7/deployment_scripts/README.md

 ## Input arguments

-You may modify the default deployment behavior by passing input arguments when calling the deployment.
+The default deployment behavior may be modified by passing input arguments when calling the deployment.

-For each input argument, a flag is available as a single character (prefixed by a single `-`) and a more descriptive string (prefixed by `--`) which both have the same effect and either of which may be used and substituted based on preference/convenience.
+For each input argument, a flag is available as a single character (prefixed by `-`) and a more descriptive textual string (prefixed by `--`) both of which have the same effect and either of which may be used and substituted based on preference/convenience.

 | Flags                       | Description                                                               | Usage                                      |
 | --------------------------- | ------------------------------------------------------------------------- | ------------------------------------------ |